On the numerical dimension of Calabi-Yau 3-folds of Picard number 2: Preliminaries and notation

 \begin{theorem}[{\cite[Thm.
 2.3]{Kaw97}}, {\cite[Thm 3.5]{Kol89}}] Let $X$ be a Calabi-Yau threefold, and let $D \in \MovC(X) \cap \Eff(X)$.
 Then there exists a finite sequence of $D$-flops such that the strict transform of D becomes nef (on a different minimal model of $X$). \end{theorem}

 As a consequence we obtain the following result:

 \begin{corollary} Let $X$ be a Calabi-Yau threefold of Picard number $2$ with infinite birational automorphism group.
-Let $\Pi$ be the fundamental domain for the action of $\Bir(X)$ on $\MovC(X)$ from Proposition \ref{prop_NefInFundamental}.
+Let $\Pi$ be the fundamental domain for the action of $\Bir(X)$ on $\MovC(X)$ from Proposition \ref{prop_NefInFundamental} in the case $\cA(X) = \id$ or the cone $\Pi$ from Proposition \ref{prop_NefInFundamentalAut} otherwise.
 Then there exist finitely many Calabi-Yau threefolds $X_1,\ldots,X_r$ and birational maps $\phi_i\colon X\dashrightarrow X_i$ which are isomorphisms in codimension 1 such that

 Each $\phi_i$ is a composition of $D$-flops. \end{corollary} The corollary follows by results of \cite{Kaw97} but for the convenience of the reader we give a proof using the structure of the fundamental domain $\Pi$ as constructed in Proposition \ref{prop_NefInFundamental}.